facebookarchive/fbconsole/README.md

 - `ACCESS_TOKEN_FILE` controls where the access token gets stored on the file system.
 The default is `.fb_access_token`.

+- `AUTH_SUCCESS_HTML` is the html page content displayed to the user in their browser window once they have successfully authenticated.

 ## Feedback ##